kirkbowers/natural-contact-form/natural-contact-form/readme.txt

 * Initial release

 = 1.1.0 =
-* Added an option phone number field to the contact form
+* Added an optional phone number field to the contact form.
+* Fixed a minor incompatibility with WooCommerce.

 == Upgrade Notice ==